Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 - Arizona has two wins against the spread, and is 3-2 overall, at home this year.

-- The Cardinals have two wins ATS (2-3) as 2.5-point favorites or greater at home.
+- The Cardinals have two wins ATS (2-3) as 2.5-point favorites or more at home.

-- This year, in five home games, Arizona has hit the over twice.
+- In five home games this year, Arizona has gone over the total twice.

 - On the road, the Rams have two wins ATS (2-3) as 2.5-point underdogs or more.

-- In six road games this season, Los Angeles has hit the over three times.
+- In three of six road games this season, Los Angeles has gone over the total.

 Powered by Data Skrive.